-Logos for websites follow completely different design rules than those for print or other communication.
+Logo design for websites follows completely different rules than is the case for print or other communication.
 The requirements for logos and signets have grown.
-We show you the most important guidelines and tools for creating your web logo.
+We show you guidelines and tools for creating your web logo.

-There are three main points that you can consider when designing your logo:
+There are three overriding points you can consider when designing your logo:

-- Landscape format: The logo appears in the upper left corner, as users expect.
+- Landscape format: The logo appears at the top left, this is what users expect.
 Sometimes it is also allowed in the middle of the website.
-But in order to save valuable space and to focus the user's attention on the essentials, it makes sense to take people's general viewing habits into account - with a logo in landscape format at the top left of the site.
+But to save valuable space and draw users' attention to the essentials, it makes sense to take people's general viewing habits into account - with a logo in landscape format at the top of the left-hand side site.

-- Clear structures: It is very important to consider the logo size on a smartphone or tablet.
-But also many desktops and laptops have either a very high resolution, thus a lot of space, or a rather small screen diagonal.
-In both cases the logo may appear quite small.
-But it must still work well even in small sizes.
+- Clear structures: It is essential to consider the logo size on a smartphone or tablet.
+But many desktops and laptops also have either a very high resolution, i.e. a lot of space, or a rather small image diagonal.
+In both cases, the logo can appear quite small.
+However, it must still work well in small sizes.

-- No claims: Many customers but also designers feel the sometimes irresistible inclination to place a claim under the logo.
-Text in the image.
+- No claims: Many clients, but also designers, feel the sometimes irresistible inclination to place a claim under the logo.
+Text in the picture, in other words.
 That makes little sense.
-It is not only a question of space, but also hardly readable on smartphones.
-Quite apart from the fact that this means that valuable text from Google Indexing (SEO) is excluded.
+It's not only a question of space, but also hardly legible on smartphones.
+Not to mention that it excludes valuable text from Google indexing (SEO).

-I realize that these three simple "rules" for creating a logo are debatable.
-Because of course you will find some counter examples or brands that more or less have (want) their own rules.
-But these are then very special, successful brands - and exceptions confirm the rule here too.
+I realize that these three simple "rules" for creating a good logo can be debated.
+Because of course you can find some counter-examples or brands that more or less (want to) have their own rules.
+But these are then very special, successful brands - and exceptions prove the rule here too.

-But what makes a successful logo?
-The best way to do this is to look at the logos and/or signets of successful and large companies.
-The most brilliant logos I know are those of Daimler (the Mercedes star), Apple (with the apple), VW, BBC or the M of McDonalds.
+But what makes cool logos?
+The best way to find out is to look at the logos and/or signets of successful and large companies.
+The most ingenious logos I know are those of Daimler (the Mercedes star), Apple (with the apple), VW, BBC or the M of McDonalds.
 Of course there are many more examples.
-And most of them come from a time when there was no Internet.
-Logos, however, evolve over time, as do brands and companies.
+And most of them date back to a time when there was no internet.
+However, logos evolve over time, just like brands and companies.

 Ideally, there are logos that are adapted for the different output formats.
-The favourite logos just mentioned are also shining examples of this.
+The favorite logos just mentioned are shining examples of this as well.
 They work everywhere and are adapted to the respective media with their specific requirements.
-Logical: a letterhead needs something different than a neon sign on a house, and a website has different conditions than a business card.
+Logical: A letterhead needs something different than a neon sign on a house, and a website has different conditions than a business card.

 This article is not a complete tutorial for creating a perfect logo.
 There is certainly more to it than reading a blog post.
 But it should help you to better understand the issue with the logo on your website – and to find more successful solutions for it.